 Students who arrive late to registration are recorded as L (late before the register closes).
 Registration takes place at 8.45am.

 If a student arrives after the register has closed at 9.05 am in cases of persistent late arrival this may be recorded as U (unauthorised late arrival).

-Any pupil who arrives late for school after 8.55am must sign in the late book at the school office.
+Any pupil who arrives late for school after 8.45am is marked late on SIMs and the number of minutes late are logged.
 This allows late attendance to be monitored and is necessary in case of a fire or emergency evacuation of the school.

 Frequent late arrival will be challenged by the school and letters sent to parents.
-Persistent late arrival will result in parents and students being asked to attend a meeting with the Head of School/Education Welfare Officer/or delegate.
-This will also be the procedure for parents/carers persistently not picking their child up on time at the end of the school day at 3.15pm.
+Persistent late arrival will result in parents and students being asked to attend a meeting with the Assistant Headteacher/Education Welfare Officer/or delegate.
+This will also be the procedure for parents/carers persistently not picking their child up on time at the end of the school day at 3.20pm.

 It may be necessary for parents/carers to take a pupil out of school during the day.
 The parents/carers must go to the school office and show evidence of the reason for the absence, for example, an appointment card.

 We are committed to ensuring that all students benefit from the opportunities available at Holy Family Primary School.

 Our expectation is that students arrive on time and attend regularly every day that the school is open, unless there is an unavoidable reason for not doing so.

 We will promote this ethos throughout the school community and encourage our students to achieve this aim.
 We aim to work with our families to achieve this for all our pupils and look forward to your support in this vital aspect of your child's education.